Student Accommodation Cambridge

-Cambridge is a city that is well-known among students thanks to its famous universities including Cambridge University, Anglia Ruskin University, Cambridge Regional College, and Cambridge School of Visual and Performing Arts.
+Cambridge is a university city well-known for its famous universities, including Cambridge University, Anglia Ruskin University, Cambridge Regional College, and Cambridge School of Visual and Performing Arts.
 It is a city with more than 800 years of history and it is known as an educational and cultural asset.
-Cambridge University alone was built in the 12th century.
-Currently, the city has the highest amount of preserved historic buildings in England and they are all centered around Cambridge University's 31 colleges.
+Currently, the city has the highest amount of preserved historic buildings in England and they are all centred around Cambridge University's 31 colleges.
 International students fly to the city from all over the world.
 The current number of international students is estimated to be more than 40000 and it keeps increasing.

 Weather and Temperature

 10.6 °C | 51.0 °F is the average temperature of Cambridge throughout the year.
 Heavy rainfall is present with July being the heaviest and February being the driest.
 July is considered the most challenging month of the year in Cambridge with an average temperature of 17.6 °C | 63.6 °F because it’s not only the driest but also the warmest.
 January is the coldest month with an average temperature of 4.6 °C | 40.3 °F. Make sure when booking your student accommodation in Cambridge to ask for available heating systems.

 What to Pack

 Winter basics are a must-have when moving to Cambridge.
 Pack your essential rain gear, jackets, coats, scarfs, thermals, gloves, heat preserving shoes, and wool caps.